Augustineomede/First_repo/README.md

-# First_repo
+##python dictionary
-this repo stores the program dictionary and i an creating it with python language
+*this program is all about building a dictionary with python and we will be using yhis following in our program